 Number of assets fetched from a user search can be set between 1 to 10.
 By default value is 3 assets.
 In addition to the number of assets, the search can be bounded in a setable radius to take into account your store density.

-Selected Store: open the Widget on a specific store and view information about it.
+Selected Store: open the Widget on a specific store and display information about it.

 Nearby Stores from Search: open the Widget with a preset search.
 It will be automatically geocoded to display the nearest assets.

-HTML Location: ask the browser for an HTML 5 geolocation.
+HTML Location: ask the browser for an HTML 5 geolocation to center the map.

 Your Google Maps Platform license can be set by providing your Google Maps API Key in the Store Locator Widget configuration (MapsConf Object Specification).
 Google Maps API key can also be set as usual and independently of the Store Locator Widget if used elsewhere in the targeted page.